 Nadine advises the Inspiring Places team on the design and development of community-led supportive housing and community hubs nationally.
 Prior to her work with Community Solutions, she worked for nine years at Common Ground, a leading developer of affordable and permanent supportive housing for homeless New Yorkers, where she played a key role in the design and development of more than 1,000 units of housing across the City.
 She has been a visiting critic and lecturer at Yale, Pratt, and Columbia University and is a part-time lecturer at the Parsons School of Design at The New School.
 She is a well known expert on sustainable development, community-engaged design and alternative housing models for vulnerable populations, and her work has been recognized by the American Institute of Architects and the Museum of Modern Art in New York City.
 Nadine also serves as Executive Director of the Institute for Public Architecture.

-Jessica is Deputy Director of Data and Performance Management for the Built for Zero team.
+Jessica works as Deputy Director for Data and Performance Management on the Built for Zero team.
 She leads all performance and quality assurance efforts designed to support a select group of communities toward being on track to end veteran and chronic homelessness by the end of 2016.
 Previously, Jessica served on the Data and Performance Management team for the 100,000 Homes Campaign, where she participated in both the Campaign’s field organizing and process improvement work.
 Jessica graduated from Northwestern University with a BA in Political Science.